Why Americans are voting for Donald Trump

 On the other side of the equation, many of these displaced workers are now competing with illegal immigrants for jobs, and Trump wants to curb illegal immigration.
-According to Pew Research, while illegal immigrants only constitute 5.1 percent of the total civilian workforce MG, illegal immigrants constitute 26 percent of farm-related jobs, 17 percent of maintenance jobs, 14 percent of construction jobs as well as 11 percent of food preparation jobs.
+According to Pew Research, while illegal immigrants only constitute 5.1 percent of the total civilian workforce, illegal immigrants constitute 26 percent of farm-related jobs, 17 percent of maintenance jobs, 14 percent of construction jobs as well as 11 percent of food preparation jobs.

-While illegal immigrants often do work that domestic workers refuse to do, many of these jobs, such as construction and maintenance, are solid blue collar jobs desired by many Americans.
-It is reasonable that some of these workers see illegal immigration as a threat to their livelihoods.
+While illegal immigrants often do work that domestic workers refuse to do, many of these jobs, such as construction and maintenance, are solid blue collar jobs desired by Americans.
+It is therefore reasonable that some of these workers see illegal immigration as a threat to their livelihoods.
 From both sides of the equation, Trump’s power can be explained through his economic populism.

 Many voters see Trump as someone who can inspire respect among those who wish to cause us harm and restore the Pax Americana.